SyCLoPS User Manual¶

 '''

 Please also note that TE uses the time series of the first file in a row of a list (in the example above, the $zfile or geopotential file) to determine the time slices to look for for the rest of the files in that row.
-Therefore, it's recommended to put the variable file with the shortest time period at the beginning of each row to avoid raising errors.
+Therefore, it's recommended to put the variable file with the shortest time interval at the beginning of each row to avoid raising errors.
 For example, if the geopotential file is divided into days and other varialbles' files are divided into months, then the geopotential file should be placed at the beginning of each row.

 Here's another example shell script to list 4 different variables (Z, MSL, U10 and ZS, the constant surface geopotential) with different time slices for the inputfile in a customized data directory with filenames containing data's time period (e.g., 20100101):